XaeroDegreaz/unity3d-property-enabled-inspector/README.md

 [EnablePropertyInspection( InspectorPermissions.AllNonPrivate )]
 ```

-If you wish to ignore a property, you may mark it with the attributes `[IgnoreAttribute]`, or `[HideInInspector]`.
+If you wish to ignore a property, you may mark it with the attributes `[Ignore]`, or `[HideInInspector]`.

 It is important that you mark your target class with with the `[SerializePrivateVariables]` attributes if you want to work with auto properties.

-If you wish to explicitly name a backing field to use for a property, you may do so by setting the `ExplicitBackingFieldName` property of the `[InspectAttribute]` attribute, like so:
+If you wish to explicitly name a backing field to use for a property, you may do so by setting the `ExplicitBackingFieldName` property of the `[Inspect]` attribute, like so:

 ```C#
 [Inspect( "_myBackingFieldName")]